vsiegel/thoughttree/README.md

 - **Navigate the history.** And the history tree.
 - Handle code sections and files. **Save** them, **include** them, **run** them.
 - **Reduce cost** by not including irrelevant text in the context, without deleting it.
-- **Switch models by hotkey** in a second: Ctrl+4 for GPT-4, Ctrl+3 for GPT-3.5 (ChatGPT)
+- **Switch models by hotkey** in a second: Press Ctrl+4 to switch from ChatGPT to GPT-4.
+- Use a **quick and cheap model first**, and just **rerun** the prompt on a better model.
-- Keep topics separate: If you have query on a new topic, the **history does not help**: It may hinder, and it causes costs.
+- Keep topics separate: If you have query on a new, related topic,  **have only the relevant parts** of the history in the context: Other parts may hinder, and cause costs.

 ----